Herts & Essex Border Ecumenical Area (HAEBEA)

 the former size, and the enlarged kitchen is much more functional.
 Our new

-facilities have been much appreciated by members and visitors alike.
+facilities are much appreciated by members and visitors alike.

 ST. ANDREW'S MINISTERS